MicrosoftDocs/connected-spaces/articles/install-cameras.md

 > [!NOTE]
 > If you’re using Axis cameras, create your ONVIF user profile if you haven’t already done so before installing the cameras.

-1. Review the [Camera Placement checklist](camera-placement-checklist.md) to plan your installation, if you haven’t already done so.
+1. Review the [camera placement checklist](camera-placement-checklist.md) to plan your installation, if you haven’t already done so.

 2. To make camera installation easier, use tape to mark the camera locations on the floor.